la2050/archive/_projects/2015/dropping-knowledge-project-building-a-water-literate-l-a.md

   ultimately provide presentations.

    Each partner will be tasked with participating in 10 hours of training and providing 33 presentations to its target audiences.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Heal the Bay’s Dropping Knowledge Project is expected to cost $100,000, which includes staff time, training supplies, partner stipends, mileage, and the printing of educational materials.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- Heal the Bay’s Dropping Knowledge project budget is approximately $100,000 (January 2016-December 2016).

-   Staff time $65,500
-   Educational Outreach Manager $37,500
-   Programs Director $8,000
-   Programs Associate $15,000
-   Administration $5,000

-   Supplies $14,500
-   Binders for curriculum, printing costs, room rental fees, parking fees, mileage, projector equipment

-   Partner stipends $20,000
-   PAVA - Pacific American Volunteer Association and Pacoima Beautiful will each receive $10,000 to support the objectives of the project, attend water literacy training, assist in the translation of materials and ultimately provide presentations to their target populations.
 How do you plan to scale the success of your proposal?: >- Heal the Bay has three decades of experience spearheading effective educational and advocacy campaigns in Los Angeles.
 In fact, Heal the Bay’s